IBM/svn-connector-for-storediq/README.md

 * [SVN Server](https://docs.oracle.com/middleware/1212/core/MAVEN/config_svn.htm#MAVEN8824): Subversion is a version control system that keeps track of changes made to files and folders or directories, thus facilitating data recovery and providing a history of the changes that have been made over time.

+* [FTP Server](https://en.wikipedia.org/wiki/File_Transfer_Protocol): An FTP server is a computer which has a file transfer protocol (FTP) address and is dedicated to receiving an FTP connection.
+The FTP is a standard network protocol used for the transfer of computer files between a client and server on a computer network.

 ## Featured Technologies

 * [Python](https://www.python.org/): Python is a programming language that lets you work quickly and integrate systems more effectively.

+* [IBM StoredIQ Connector API SDK](doc/IBM_StoredIQ_Connector_API_SDK.pdf): Using IBM StoredIQ Connector API SDK, developers can develop Connectors to new data sources outside IBM StoredIQ development environment.

 ## Watch the Video